MillionConcepts/hostess/README.md

 The conda-forge package installs all optional dependencies other than those for tests and Notebooks.
-If you require more granular control over dependencies, please install from source.
+If you require more granular control over dependencies, please install from PyPI or source.

 ## documentation